Edward Lanzer Joseph: Writing

 In 1823, Joseph published his first poem, "Farewell Address on the Prospect of Leaving Trinidad", at a time when he was considering leaving Trinidad.
 He was published regularly in the Trinidad Gazette and Port of Spain Gazette and gained the epithet "Bard of Trinidad" as one of the first English-language poets in the colony.

 He was the author of the novel Warner Arundell: The Adventures of a Creole, which was published in 1838.
 He also published History of Trinidad in 1838, one of the primary sources for the St. Joseph Mutiny of 1837 and its leader Daaga.

 Plays

 Joseph wrote, produced and translated plays while living in Trinidad that were performed in Port of Spain by a local amateur troupe known as the Brunswick Amateurs.
 In response to the annually recurring imposition of martial law from 1815 onwards by the Governor of Trinidad, Sir Ralph Woodford, Joseph wrote a musical farce in 1832 titled "Martial law in Trinidad; a musical farce in two acts.".
 It satirized the annual muster of militia troops each Christmas to squash the possibility of a local slave rebellion.
 The play was notable for its realistic portrayal of the local dialects, such as Trinidadian Creole, and of the African and Creole ethnic groups on the island.

+Death

+In 1838, Joseph died in Trinidad.